Mastodon

 Add path alt text alt text

-Select IMG alt text alt text
+Select the debian linux IMG alt text alt text

 You can also choose “browse local”.
 Select Debian13 as Operating System.
 2048 GB 2 CPU is OK, we can change that later